 - 1¼ cups lukewarm water

 - 1 tablespoon chopped basil

-- Add in the rest of the ingredients (salt, oil, and the rest of the water) and knead by hand until a soft dough firms or put all the ingredients in a kitchen machine and let the machine knead the dough.
+- Add the flour, instant yeast, and salt in a large mixing bowl.
+Add in the rest of the ingredients (oil and the rest of the water) and knead by hand until a soft dough forms or put all the ingredients in a kitchen machine and let the machine knead the dough.